wix-incubator/erb/bootstrap/docs/error-handling.md

 ## Retaining correct error names for transpiled code (babel)

-In case you transpile the node (server) code, keep in mind that it's not compatible with new relic logger.
+In case you transpile the node (server) code, keep in mind that it's not compatible with new-relic logger.

 All the custom system or business errors will be logged under `Error` category.